 The committee will meet every month or 12 times a year.
-Each meeting will last approximately 45 to 60 minutes, depending on the topic being covered.
-Additionally, there will be a closed Facebook Group where relevant information will be shared for further conversations.
+Each meeting will last approximately 45 to 60 minutes, depending on the covered topic.
+Additionally, a closed Facebook Group will be where relevant information will be shared for further conversations.

 - Make a 12-month commitment to the committee

 - Attend at least 8 of the meetings